There’s no denying that you probably have a lot of old treasures hidden away at home.

 Homes may have had lead paint banned from them in 1977, and homes built before 1978 require that lead testing be done and documented.
 Many things would still have lead in them long past this year.

-It wasn’t until the year 1992 that lead was banned in consumer products.
+It wasn’t until 1992 that lead was banned in consumer products.
 It means if you have a bathtub older than that date, there is a significant risk that you could unnecessarily be exposing yourself.
 Avoid unnecessary exposure to some of these dangerous metals.

 You must protect yourself whenever you are doing something that could be endangering the surface.
 You may want to give an old tub like this a good cleaning.
 Be careful to ensure that you aren’t doing anything that will hurt yourself in the process.